 Now get Introduced to Tableau and learn more about Tableau!

 Expected Outcome of the Project

 The image below shows how the final result of your project should look like in the form of a dashboard.
-You can also check out the tableau project management dashboard example and other ones from the tableau website and learn how the formatting is done to make the dashboards more interactive and informative.
+You can also check out the tableau project management dashboard example and other ones from the tableau website and learn how the formatting is done to make them more interactive and informative dashboards.

 Now, let’s move forward and go through the solution of our tableau project for practice